Irfan-111/Data-Analytics-and-Visualization/README.md

 3. **Data Visualization**: Creating charts and graphs to visualize data trends and insights.

 ## Results
-The key findings and recommendations from the analysis are summarized in the `reports` folder.
-The findings are also presented in the PowerPoint presentations in the `presentations` folder.
+The key findings and recommendations from the analysis are summarized in the reports folder.
+The findings are also presented in the PowerPoint presentations in the presentations folder.

 ## How to Use
 To explore the analysis and results, follow these steps:
-1. Navigate to the repository directory:
-    ```bash
-    cd Accenture-Data-Analytics-Internship
-    ```
-3. Explore the datasets in the `datasets` folder.
+1. Explore the datasets in the datasets folder.
-5. Review the findings in the `reports` folder.
+2. Review the findings in the reports folder.
-6. View the PowerPoint presentations in the `presentations` folder.
+3. View the PowerPoint presentations in the presentations folder.

 ## Contact